-At the heart of our Shared Vision were our College values – Compassion, Justice, Service, Excellence and Integrity – which are important to allow each of us as individuals to learn and grow as Mercy people.
+At the heart of our Shared Vision are our College values – Compassion, Justice, Service, Excellence and Integrity – which are important to allow each of us as individuals to learn and grow as Mercy people.
 Living these values is at the very heart of our Community as we strive to live each day in the spirit and footsteps of Catherine McAuley, founder of the Sisters of Mercy, and Ursula Frayne, who led the first group of pioneer Sisters to Victoria Square in 1846.

 The Quality Catholic Schooling Project